High-functioning autism, Asperger’s syndrome and the highly-sensitive person (HSP):

 Often, people just manage better by staying in the quiet.
 They might prefer to stay in the quiet all they can in order to decrease stress levels and manage more effectively.
 And, they discover and set up ways to buffer themselves against the environment.
 They use noise cancelling headphones or wear sunglasses, hats or clothing that has them feeling safer and more protected.

 One less thing to have to think about…

-Some end up wearing the same clothing every day, and there can be many reasons for this.
+Some prefer to wear the same clothing every day, and there can be many reasons for this.
 Trying to deal with sensory overload on an everyday basis requires a ton of effort.
 Also, it also consumes much of the available attention.
 Not having to spend time or energy trying to figure out what to wear can just make life a little bit easier to manage.
-Not only this, but wearing clothes that feel supportive and offer protection might well become priority #1.
+Not only this, but wearing clothes that feel protective might well become priority #1.
 Selecting clothes for other reasons might become a distant second.

-However, this is not to say that autistic people, those with Asperger’s or highly sensitive people lack any fashion sense at all.
+However, this is not to say that autistic people, those with Asperger’s or highly sensitive people lack any fashion sense.
 Far from it.
 Many are extremely passionate about fashion, art, design and aesthetics.
 They simply choose to spend their energies on things besides their choice of clothing.